-Each year students are encouraged to enter a team for the IFS student Investor competition.
-They will be allocated £100,000 of virtual money to invest.
+Each year students are encouraged to enter a team for the IFS student Investor competition, having £100,000 of virtual money to invest in the stock market!

 Future careers include economist, accountant and data analyst.
 Students can go on to study an Economics degree or a Business Management degree.
 Economics is a broad subject that can mix with a combination of any other vocational or academic courses.